Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ### Current World Cup title holders

-Each year, winners of the [official World Cups](/wiki/Tournaments#official-world-cups) are being bestowed with the **osu!/osu!taiko/osu!catch/osu!mania Champion** user title which lasts until the conclusion of the following corresponding World Cup iteration.
+Each year, winners of the [official World Cups](/wiki/Tournaments#official-world-cups) are bestowed with the **osu!/osu!taiko/osu!catch/osu!mania Champion** user title which lasts until the conclusion of the following corresponding World Cup iteration.

 Winners of [OWC 2021](/wiki/Tournaments/OWC/2021) with the **osu!
 Champion** user title: